DansGit/qnatool/README.md

 1. A project name.

-2. A directory filled files to process
+2. A directory filled with files to process.

 3. A directory where the results will be saved to.